Aeromonas

-Caution about differential diagnosis

-If automated machines are not using the most updated database, Elizabethkingia meningoseptica may be mistaken for A. salmonicida.

 Association with human diarrhea and human intestinal infections

 Literature exists on this subject, but many papers have not adequately studied the causal role of the Aeromonas strain(s) that were isolated from the cases that were studied.
 The presence of an Aeromonas strain in a fecal specimen does not prove or even imply that the strain was causing the diarrhea.
 Gastrointestinal disease in children is usually an acute, severe illness, whereas that in adults tends to be chronic diarrhea.
 Severe Aeromonas gastroenteritis resembles shigellosis, with blood and leukocytes in the stool.
 Acute diarrheal disease is self-limited, and only supportive care is indicated in affected patients.

 Wound infection

 Wound infections are the second-most common type of human infection associated with Aeromonas.
 They are associated with penetrating wounds or abrasions that place the wound in contact with fresh water or soil.

 Medicinal leeches

 Aeromonas species are endosymbionts of Hirudo medicinalis, a species of leech that is FDA-approved for use in vascular surgery such as skin grafts and flaps.
 Aeromonas aides leeches in digesting blood meals.
 H. medicinalis used after surgery has led to Aeromonas infections, most commonly with A. veronii.
 This can present as a local cellulitis, though can progress to subcutaneous abscess and sepsis.